researchplanninginc/NOAA-SCAT-Standard/README.md

 - included synthetic demonstration data in all acceptable file formats

 **0.1.10.2017**
-- added explicit foreign key fields for zones and pits
+- added explicit foreign key (survey and segment) fields for zones and pits
 - changed field names to be unique across tables

 **0.0.8.2017**